jchanunhs/EzPassWindowsVersion/README.md

 When users first login, they are prompt to create their customer profile.
 After its created, their next login they will see the MainWindows.
 The MainWindowsBO contains 5 tabs.

 Profile
-- Shows customer information (Name, address, balance on account, etc.)
+- Shows customer information (Name, address, balance on account, etc.).
 - They are able to change their password, recharge their account using credit card information, logout.

 Vehicle
-- License plate is displayed in JList
+- License plate is displayed in JList.
-- User can select the license plate and click remove vehicle button to delete it
+- User can select the license plate and click remove vehicle button to delete it.
-- They can also add a vehicle to their account
+- They can also add a vehicle to their account.

 EZ Tags
 - Users can add ez tag or remove it.
 - Tag can only be removed if it was never used to pay tolls or not linked to a vehicle.
-- When user adds a vehicle, they also have to specify the ez tag associated with their vehicle
+- When user adds a vehicle, they also have to specify the ez tag associated with their vehicle.

 Pay Toll
 - User can pay toll by entering their tag code, toll plaza, lane number and amount charged.